 Prices starting from 425 / day

-Welcome to MV Blue Manta, a brand new luxury boat, she started trips in late 2015.
+Welcome to MV Blue Manta, a new luxury Indonesia liveaboard, she started running trips to Komodo and Raja Ampat in late 2015.
 The Blue Manta is probably the largest dive vessel in the region.
-With a length of 45m and a beam of 9m, Blue Manta is a steel hull boat and will only take 18 gues [...]
+With a length of 45m and a beam of 9m, Blue Manta is a [...]

 Prices starting from 480 / day